beautiful-numbers/lehmer-lean/README.md

 - bridge interfaces;
 - terminal pipeline closure.

-The audit referee exposes the proof flow in a structured way:
+The audit referee provides:

-- it reconstructs audit-facing artifacts;
+- audit-facing reconstruction artifacts;
-- it packages local closure arguments;
+- local closure packaging;
-- it records branch/state routing where appropriate;
+- branch/state routing where appropriate;
-- it exposes final assembly statements;
+- final referee-facing assembly statements;
-- it provides a second Lean-checked audit of the unconditional branch/range exhaustiveness formalized by the main development.
+- an additional Lean-checked audit of unconditional branch/range exhaustiveness.

-The final audit-facing global theorem is intentionally separated from local branch mathematics:
+The verification ecosystem should be read as follows:

 - the paper gives the human-readable unconditional proof;
 - the main Lean layer formalizes the mathematical objects, branch/range predicates, closure packages, and terminal interfaces;
 - the audit layer checks and exposes the referee-facing verification flow;
-- the AXLE artifacts certify selected referee-layer statements;
+- the AXLE artifacts certify selected referee-layer statements.
-- the final referee theorem turns the global range split and closure obligations into a no-counterexample statement.

-This separation is meant to make the proof architecture inspectable and to avoid hiding proof obligations inside a single opaque final file.
+This separation makes the proof architecture inspectable while keeping the mathematical branch proofs at their corresponding endpoints.

 ## AXLE-certified audit artifacts